-To complete the installation, see "Installing with the GUI typical setup" on page 2-1 or "Installing with the GUI custom setup" on page 2-2.
+"Installing with the GUI typical setup" on page 2-2 "Installing with the GUI custom setup" on page 2-3

 Verify Administrators group membership

 Verify that you are logged in as a member of the Windows Administrators group.

 For information about how to create groups and add users to groups, see your Windows documentation.